maxthraxx/WFGY/ProblemMap/rag-architecture-and-recovery.md

 > ### ⭐ Found this helpful?
 >
 > Help others discover it — [Give us a GitHub Star](https://github.com/onestardao/WFGY)
 > We’re building the only open-source semantic debugger for AI reasoning.
+> ⭐ 300+ stars in just 50 days — built to solve real problems, not just look cool.

 </details>